-The Building Control department receives on average 10 house/building searches daily, and in order to turn around these enquiries as quickly as possible it is advisable to:
+We receive on average 10 house/building searches daily, and in order to turn around these enquiries as quickly as possible we advise:

 For further information the codes below are self-explanatory.

 For these types of applications the Local Authority holds no paperwork.
-The Local Authority Building Control department did not investigate any aspect of this application, for our own records we are purely notified of the works being carried out.
-Therefore we cannot provide any documentation regarding this application and you may wish to contact the company who carried out the installation/works directly.
+The Local Authority Building Control department does not investigate any aspect of these application, for our own records we are purely notified of the works being carried out.
+Therefore we cannot provide any documentation regarding these applications and you may wish to contact the company who carried out the installation or works directly.

 These are critical dates for when certain Building Regulation requirements came into force:

 Part P introduced - with effect 1 January 2005